k2d222/turbo_katana/doc/contextual_checks.md

 * No method with *override* keyword in a base class ✔
 * Override methods have the *override* keyword ✔
 * Override methods match the overriden method signature ✔
-* If method returns something, all code paths lead to a return or assign to *result*
+* If method returns something, all code paths lead to an assign to *result* before return or block ends
-* If methods returns something, all Return instructions are compatible with return type
-* If method returns nothing, no Return instruction
 * No static override ✔

 ## Constructor

-* No Return instruction ✔
 * No reserved keyword in params ✔
 * Constructor name and class name are equal ✔
 * Constructor parameters and class parameters are equal ✔